OpenTermsArchive/contrib-versions/Discordapp/Terms of Service.md

 *   Русский
 *   Español

 Hey there!
 These are our new Terms of Service that we're putting in place with the launch of the Discord store!
 If you're signing up for a new account, purchasing a game, downloading a game, or subscribing to Nitro, these Terms apply to you.
-For everyone else, these Terms will go into effect on October 23, 2018.
+For everyone else, these Terms will go into effect on November 2, 2018.

 Discord Terms of Service

-Last modified: October 16, 2018.
+Last modified: October 19, 2018.

 IMPORTANT NOTICE: THESE TERMS OF SERVICE CONTAIN A BINDING ARBITRATION PROVISION AND CLASS ACTION WAIVER.
 IT AFFECTS YOUR LEGAL RIGHTS AS DETAILED IN THE DISPUTE RESOLUTION AND CLASS ACTION WAIVER SECTION BELOW.
 PLEASE READ CAREFULLY.